codingconcepts/dynapi/README.md

 # dynoapi
 A dynamic API allowing for easy web client testing.
-A collection of example routes are provided with routes.yaml and this can be tailored (or removed to taste).
+A collection of example routes are provided with routes.yaml and this can be tailored (or removed) to taste.

 ## Installation